Please try searching something.

 }

-As a response from DECTA you will receive a parameter called api_init_openbanking
+As a response from DECTA you will receive a parameter called api_init_openbanking.
+Note that:

 - The

-field is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used;
+success_redirectfield is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used; - The

-field is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used;
+failure_redirectfield is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used; - The

-field is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used;
+in_progress_redirectfield is optional: if the value for it is not provided by the merchant, DECTA Gate default value will be used.

-endpoint (see the API documentation here).
-Note that this request can be:
+POSTrequest toapi_init_openbankingendpoint (see the API documentation here).
+Note that this request can be:- an empty request

 - As a response you will receive a parameter called